cassiomolin/jersey-springboot/README.md

 ## REST API overview

-This application provides a REST API that currently supports the following operations:
+See the [curl][] scripts below with the REST API supported operations:

 ### Get a greeting